-The Aduro LED light therapy face mask is the 4th mask we reviewed (yes, we’re a bit obsessed) and the second one we tried for at least 30 days.
+The Aduro LED mask is the 4th mask I reviewed (yes, I’m a bit obsessed), and the second one I tried for at least 30 days.

 But: